 If you really feel the love in the air, the staff can also help guests organize a marriage proposal.
 It’s also a great local alternative for couples dreaming of a destination wedding—they can say their I Do’s and celebrate the night with up to 200 family and friends at one of the pavilions.

 Looking for a unique setting for your prenuptial shoot?
-Smile for the camera as you stroll through the gardens with this exclusive deal for a prenup shoot with set lunch for 4, which gives you access to the rustic photo shoot locations and sprawling grounds for four hours.
+Smile for the camera as you stroll through the gardens with a limited-time deal for a prenup shoot with set lunch for 4, which gives you access to the rustic photo shoot locations and sprawling grounds for four hours.

 How to Get There

-If you’re ready for your Eat, Pray, Love moment, hop on a bus to Lipa at Buendia LRT Bus Terminal (₱214 via Expressway).
+If you’re ready for your Eat, Pray, Love moment, hop on a bus to Lipa at Buendia LRT Bus Terminal (₱124).
 Alight at Levitown by the Jollibee-Caltex junction before hailing a jeep to Balete (₱20), and get off when you see the gates of Cintai Corito’s Garden on your left.
 If you’re traveling with a group, you can take a trike for ₱80.